 Three Shires Head is where the counties of Derbyshire, Cheshire and Staffordshire meet at a waterfall and collection of pools on the River Dane.
-It’s a stunning spot and one of our favourite Peak District wild swimming locations.
-Even on a cloudy day it’s perfect for a picnic and paddle; our boys spend ages walking over the boulders and dipping their toes into the icy cold waters.
+It’s a stunning spot and a favourite Peak District wild swimming location.
+Even on a cloudy day it’s perfect for a picnic and paddle; kids will spend ages walking over the boulders and dipping their toes into the icy cold waters.
 The waterfalls mark exactly half way around this Three Shires walk, so it makes for a perfect lunch stop.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 PARKING: There is free parking at Gradbach Car Park.
-This car park gets full quickly at weekends and school holidays.
-Aim to arrive before 10am to secure a space.
+Click here fore Google Map point, post code is SK17 0SU.
+This car park gets full quickly at weekends and school holidays (it’s also popular for those visiting Lud’s Church).
+Aim to arrive before 9am to secure a space.